 1979: Party’s Over

 All good things, however, must come to an end.
 And unfortunately, the Skotch heyday ended with more of a whimper than a bang.
-The fad had passed, the products stopped selling, and the Skotch trademarks were allowed to lapse.
+The fad passed, the products stopped selling and the trademarks lapsed.
 Skotch faded from memory for all but the few vintage collectors who remembered the little plaid bucket that took a country by storm.

 2017: Back in Business

-Fast forward almost four decades.
-A few guys come across a historical relic clad with plaid, and they conclude that it was best-looking bucket anyone ever saw.
-A bucket, they thought, that was ready for a huge comeback.
-So they file a few trademarks, fire up the old bucket-maker, and start recreating a legend—ready to define a new generation with the Koolest accessory they’ve ever owned.
+Fast-forward almost four decades.
+A few guys come across a historical relic clad with plaid, and they conclude that it's the best-looking bucket anyone ever saw.
+A bucket, they think, that's ready for a huge comeback.
+So they file a few trademarks, fire up the old bucket maker and start re-creating a legend—ready to define a new generation with the Koolest accessory they've ever owned.